‹ back home

 qemu-system-x86_64 -nographic -drive file=alpine-virt-3.15.4-x86_64.iso,format=raw

-By default qemu shows output in a separate window.
-It’s rather annoying because it hijacks mouse, and doesn’t have the terminal’s regular copy-paste support. -nographic prevents qemu from showing a separate window for graphic output and uses the current terminal console instead.
+By default qemu shows output in a separate window (this is the VM’s “monitor).
+This is rather annoying because it hijacks mouse, and doesn’t have the terminal’s regular copy-paste support. -nographic prevents qemu from showing a separate window for graphic output and uses the current terminal console instead (it simply connects the current terminal to the VM’s serial port).

 CPU and Memory